 What is the Campaign for Historic Trades?

-Is there a cost to applying or for being an apprentice?
+Is there a cost to applying or for being a trainee?

 No!
 No, there is no cost for trainees.
-In fact, participants will be compensated, $12.50 – $16.00 per hour, for their time while completing the five or six month apprentice training.
-The average hourly rate for participants entering a job after program completion is $21 per hour.
+In fact, participants will be compensated for their time while completing the training.

 Applications are accepted on a rolling basis and there are multiple cohorts in the field at any given time.
-There is no cost for accepted trainees, in fact, participants will be compensated for their time.
-The program is focused on recruiting young adults ages 18-30 and recent veterans.
 Those interested in a career in the trades are encouraged to apply.
 No previous experience is needed and the program welcomes applicants from diverse experiences.

 How can I help the Campaign?

 Great question!
 We have some ideas for you here.